11 Times Meghan Markle Dressed Like Her Late Mother-in-Law, Princess Diana

 Markle is no stranger to British plaids (she appropriately donned a blue and green tartan in Scotland), which is why this sartorial nod to the U.K. was so fitting during her and Prince Harry’s visit to Cardiff, Wales.
 Diana, too, rocked the woven twill design in Paddington Station in London.
 (Ohhh, and hello, Diana’s Fendi logo clutch.)

 Both royal ladies know the value of an elegant white gown to turn heads.
-While Diana wore her beaded Catherine Walker sheath in Budapest in 1990, the duchess rocked her Stella McCartney satin gown for her royal wedding reception last May.
+While Diana wore her beaded Catherine Walker sheath in Budapest in 1990, the duchess rocked her Stella McCartney satin gown for her royal wedding reception in 2018.
 (In fact, you can buy her exact gown here!)
 The addition of white shoes by both royals lends itself to a stunningly crisp silhouette.

 Bow down to the queens of sequins.
 In an obvious nod to her late mother-in-law, Markle donned a navy sequin Roland Mouret gown for her and Prince Harry’s date night at a Cirque du Soleil performance.
 Diana, on the other hand, wore her sparkly getup, another Catherine Walker gown, to the Diamond Ball in 1990.